onthebusiness/harelang.org/content/installation.md

 Optionally run `make check` to compile and run the test suite as well.

 This program is not designed to be installed to your system.
-Run `. harec.sh` to make it temporarily available in your shell before moving on to the next step.
+Run `. ./harec.sh` to make it temporarily available in your shell before moving on to the next step.

 #### Building the build driver